Elizabeth Yeats: Career

-Lecturing and publication of four popular painting manuals: Brushwork (1896), Brushwork studies of flowers, fruits and animals (1898), Brushwork copy book (1899), and Elementary brushwork studies (1900) and earned Yeats a good income.
+Lecturing and publication of four popular painting manuals: Brushwork (1896), Brushwork studies of flowers, fruits and animals (1898), Brushwork copy book (1899), and Elementary brushwork studies (1900) earned Yeats a good income.

 She trained and worked as an art teacher and was a member of William Morris's circle in London before her family returned to Dublin in 1900.
 Yeats wrote and created the artwork for Elementary Brush-Work Studies (published in 1900), an educational book that teaches young children the technique of painting flowers and plants using her simple method.
 At the suggestion of Emery Walker, who worked with Morris on the Kelmscott Press, Yeats studied printing with the Women's Printing Society in London.

 In Dublin, she accepted the invitation to join Evelyn Gleeson to form the Dun Emer Guild along with Lily, who was an embroiderer.
 "The name Dun Emer (Fort of Emer) was named for the Lady Emer, wife of the hero Cúchulainn, renowned in Irish folklore for her beauty and artistic skills."
 Yeats managed the Dun Emer Press from 1902 with a printing press acquired from a provincial newspaper.
 The Press was located at Runnymede, the house of Evelyn Gleeson.
 (This house, located in Dundrum, was later renamed Dun Emer.
 It has since been demolished.)
 This was set up with the intention of training young women in bookbinding and printing as well as embroidery and weaving.
-In 1903 Yeats started printing and Dun Emer's first book was W. B. Yeats's In the seven woods (1903).
+In 1903, Yeats started printing and Dun Emer's first book was W. B. Yeats's In the seven woods (1903).